EpicMorg/docker/bitbucket/latest/README.md

 # Versioning

 The `latest` tag matches the most recent version of this repository.
-Thus using `atlassian/bitbucket:latest` or `atlassian/bitbucket` will ensure you are running the most up to date version of this image.
+Thus using `epicmorg/bitbucket:latest` or `epicmorg/bitbucket` will ensure you are running the most up to date version of this image.

-However,  we ** strongly recommend ** that for non-eval workloads you select a specific version in order to prevent breaking changes from impacting your setup.
-You can use a specific minor version of Bitbucket Server by using a version number
-tag: `atlassian/bitbucket-server:4.14`.
-This will install the latest `4.14.x` version that is available.